maksw2/dllfrankenstein/README.md

 ## faq

 Q: Why make this?
-A: Because `rundll32.exe` is too limiting.
+A: Because `rundll32.exe` is stupid.

 Q: Is this safe?
-A: Usually.
+A: In my experience.

 Q: Can I use this in production?
 A: No warranty.

 Q: It crashed!
-A: You lied.
+A: Liar liar pants on fire.

+Q: No i did not!
+A: Open an issue.

 Q: Does it support all calling conventions?
 A: Technically.